Pennsylvania casinos rolling out online gambling

 Nevada, New Jersey and Delaware are the only other states where online casino gambling is legal.

-American Gaming Association figures show Pennsylvania is already the nation’s No. 2 state for commercial casino revenue, behind Nevada, at $3.2 billion last year.
+Pennsylvania is the nation’s No. 2 state for commercial casino revenue, behind Nevada, at $3.2 billion last year.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.